LibHuang/retail_warehouse_simulation/README.md

 # Summary: Retail Inventory & Demand Forecast Platform

-The purpose of this project is to build a modular, end‑to‑end data pipeline to support real‑time inventory tracking, demand forecasting, and ensure resource optimization for the highest profit margins with structured and unstructured data for a retail company.
-I'm currently simulating structured ASOS data and unstructured Customer Segmentation data for this project.
-This project consists of raw-to-curated zone transformations using dbt and Snowflake SQL.
-It supports daily sales reporting and customer segmentation, and there will be more features for this project when applicable.
+The purpose of this project is to build a modular, end‑to‑end data pipeline to support real‑time inventory tracking, demand forecasting, and ensure resource optimization with structured and unstructured retail data.

+I'm currently simulating structured ASOS retail inventory data pulled from the ASOS API and creating sample unstructured Customer Segmentation data with column features that are typically best practices within retail.
+This dbt workflow consists of raw-to-production zone transformations leveraging SQL and YAML files to support all incoming data.
+There will be more features for this project when applicable.

+### Current dbt workflow
+dbt_project/
+├── models/
+│   ├── marts/
+│   │   ├── inventory/
+│   │   │   ├── dim_customers.sql
+│   │   │   ├── dim_price_history.sql
+│   │   │   └── fact_sales.sql
+│   │   ├── customers/
+│   │   │   ├── dim_customer.sql
+│   │   └── ...

 The key stages included: